Azure/azure-powershell/src/Monitor/MonitorWorkspace.Autorest/custom/README.md

 ### Attributes
 For processing the cmdlets, we've created some additional attributes:
-- `Microsoft.Azure.PowerShell.Cmdlets.MonitorWorkspace.DescriptionAttribute`
+- `Microsoft.Azure.PowerShell.Cmdlets.Monitor.MonitorWorkspace.DescriptionAttribute`
   - Used in C# cmdlets to provide a high-level description of the cmdlet.
 This is propagated to reference documentation via [help comments](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_comment_based_help) in the exported scripts.
-- `Microsoft.Azure.PowerShell.Cmdlets.MonitorWorkspace.DoNotExportAttribute`
+- `Microsoft.Azure.PowerShell.Cmdlets.Monitor.MonitorWorkspace.DoNotExportAttribute`
   - Used in C# and script cmdlets to suppress creating an exported cmdlet at build-time.
 These cmdlets will *not be exposed* by `Az.MonitorWorkspace`.
-- `Microsoft.Azure.PowerShell.Cmdlets.MonitorWorkspace.InternalExportAttribute`
+- `Microsoft.Azure.PowerShell.Cmdlets.Monitor.MonitorWorkspace.InternalExportAttribute`
   - Used in C# cmdlets to route exported cmdlets to the `..\internal`, which are *not exposed* by `Az.MonitorWorkspace`.
 For more information, see [README.md](..\internal/README.md) in the `..\internal` folder.
-- `Microsoft.Azure.PowerShell.Cmdlets.MonitorWorkspace.ProfileAttribute`
+- `Microsoft.Azure.PowerShell.Cmdlets.Monitor.MonitorWorkspace.ProfileAttribute`
   - Used in C# and script cmdlets to define which Azure profiles the cmdlet supports.
 This is only supported for Azure (`--azure`) modules.